seek-oss/braid-design-system/.changeset/cool-apples-play.md

 Stack: Add support for Hidden stack items

-You can now responsively hide stack items using the [`Hidden`](https://seek-oss.github.io/braid-design-system/components/Hidden) component, maintaining the correct spacing between all visible elements.
+You can now responsively hide stack items using the [`Hidden`](https://seek-oss.github.io/braid-design-system/components/Hidden) component while maintaining the correct spacing between all visible elements.

-For example, if you wanted to hide an stack item on mobile:
+For example, if you wanted to hide a stack item on mobile:

 ```jsx
 <Stack space="small">